How our Language School Visits Innerpeffray Library

 Artists talk | Roman Remains

-As mentioned, Innerpeffray is sited on a ridge of Roman forts that crossed the landscape in a line, their remains still visible.
+As mentioned, Innerpeffray is situated on a ridge of Roman forts that crossed the landscape in a line, their remains still visible.

-This knowledge helps to place the historic library in a landscape of time and populations.
+This knowledge helps to place the historic library in a landscape of time and population.

 paint splatter